Blog Series

 The Consequence of Missing This

-AI cites named professionals four times more often than anonymous content (Gregg King, 2026).
-96% of B2B brands currently fail to achieve meaningful AI search visibility (2X Marketing, 2026).
-AI-cited brands convert at 2.4x the rate of non-cited competitors (DigitalApplied, 2026).
+AI cites named professionals far more often than anonymous content.
+The large majority of B2B brands currently fail to achieve meaningful AI search visibility, and AI-cited brands convert at materially higher rates than non-cited competitors.
 For UK mid-market professional services businesses, author attribution is one of the most diagnosable fixes available.

 If AI cannot verify who wrote your content, it will not confidently cite it.
 That check runs before content quality, before authority signals, and before earned media enters the evaluation.
 This is one part of a larger AI visibility system, but if attribution fails, the other parts cannot compensate.